google/WebFundamentals/src/site/getting-started/web-starter-kit/wsk-gulp-tasks.markdown

     First the build will build the Sass in your project as well as build the Sass in the styleguide.
-After the Sass has been compiled to CSS, the build uses an autoprefixer over everything.
+After the Sass has been compiled to CSS, the build uses the autoprefixer over everything.

 2. Check your Javascript for Problems